katzenpost/katzenpost/HACKING/index.rst

 --------------------

 You may choose to NOT use go dependency vendoring.
-In that case you can simply manage all the dependency git repos yourself.
-You can check out all our git repos yourself and you can also use "go get" to retrieve transitive dependencies.
+In that case you can simply check out all our git repos yourself and you can also use "go get" to retrieve transitive dependencies.

 Here's how to use our dependency vendoring system with a development workflow: